linkdata/rinse/README.md

 You should start the container in [rootless](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) mode with a read-only root filesystem.
-Inside the container we use [gVisor](https://gvisor.dev/) to further sandbox operations, and because gVisor requires the container to be started with `-v /proc:/newproc:ro`, we must add that argument.
+Inside the container we use [gVisor](https://gvisor.dev/) to further sandbox operations, and because gVisor requires the container to be started with `--cap-add=CAP_SYS_CHROOT`, we must add that argument.

 If you want the service to remember it's settings between runs, you'll need to mount a volume at `/etc/rinse` inside the container.

-`podman run --read-only --rm -d -p 8080:8080 -v /proc:/newproc:ro -v $HOME:/etc/rinse ghcr.io/linkdata/rinse`
+`podman run --read-only --cap-drop=ALL --cap-add=CAP_SYS_CHROOT --rm -d -p 8080:8080 -v $HOME:/etc/rinse ghcr.io/linkdata/rinse`

 Running it with HTTPS requires you to provide valid certificates.
 Rinse will look for `fullchain.pem` and `privkey.pem` at `/etc/certs` inside the container, and if found start in HTTPS mode.

-`podman run --read-only --rm -d -p 8443:8443 -v /proc:/newproc:ro -v $HOME:/etc/rinse -v $HOME/certs:/etc/certs ghcr.io/linkdata/rinse`
+`podman run --read-only --cap-drop=ALL --cap-add=CAP_SYS_CHROOT --rm -d -p 8443:8443 -v $HOME:/etc/rinse -v $HOME/certs:/etc/certs ghcr.io/linkdata/rinse`

 ## REST API